 Don't let MiFID II spoil the party

-With just 2 weeks left to go until the MiFID II January deadline, financial firms are working flat out to ensure they're ready for the new rules.
-But, according to Bloomberg, the head of currency trading at Deutsche Bank Asset Management AG, thinks MiFID II may spoil the party for some.
-Just like last-minute Christmas shoppers, it seems some firms are leaving it late.
+According to Bloomberg, the head of currency trading at Deutsche Bank Asset Management AG, thinks MiFID II may spoil the party for some.

 - According to the FCA, some firms have not met the deadlines for notifications or variations of permission - they need to act now